Naval Submarine Base Kings Bay: Post Cold-War Era

 Sail of on display at main gate, dedicated 7 April 2000, as part of Kings Bay's celebration of the submarine forces' 100th anniversary.

 The end of the Cold War and the reorganization of Naval and Air Force strategic weapons forces during the 1990s had a significant effect on the submarine base at Kings Bay.
 A high-level nuclear weapons policy review recommended that the U.S. Navy reduce its number of Trident Fleet Ballistic Missile submarines from 18 to 14 by 2005.

 The decision was made to temporarily decommission the four oldest Ohio-class Trident missile submarines for extensive shipyard work in order to convert them into guided-missile submarines (SSGNs) carrying large numbers (about 150) of conventionally armed Tomahawk cruise missiles.
 These converted submarines also have accommodations for significant numbers of Navy SEALs or Marines.

 Furthermore, several Trident submarines were transferred from the Atlantic Fleet to the Pacific Fleet.
 USS Pennsylvania departed on 4 August 2003 and USS Kentucky departed on 24 August 2003, bound for the Trident submarine base at Bangor, Washington, as part of balancing the Trident fleet.
 In addition, both USS Louisiana and USS Maine were transferred to the Pacific Fleet in 2005.

 USS Florida and USS Georgia completed their conversions into guided missile submarines in 2006 and 2008, respectively, and now have their home port at the Kings Bay Submarine Base.

 Anti-War Protest

-On April 4, 2018, seven anti-war activists were arrested after breaking into the naval base and committing acts of vandalism after recording themselves dumping fake-blood on the ground while holding banners, spray painting anti-war and anti-nuclear slogans on facility walls and destroying equipment.
+On April 4, 2018, seven anti-war activists entered the naval base, cutting a lock and part of a perimeter fence, hammered on a public display of missile replicas, poured their own blood at several locations on the grounds, and spray-painted anti-war and anti-nuclear slogans on facility walls.
 The activists, calling themselves the Kings Bay Plowshares 7, were found guilty of three felonies and one misdemeanor.
+Between June 2020 and April 2021, the seven were sentenced to terms ranging from time served to 33 months in federal prison, along with restitution and supervised probation; all had completed their prison terms by 2022.